An ACHF partnership with the American Society for Emergency Contraception

 Health and wellness vending machines are an emerging best practice to meet students’ basic needs, including harm reduction and over-the-counter (OTC) medications.
 While hundreds of wellness vending machines exist on U.S. campuses, they are not equitably distributed across geographic regions or institutional type.

-The American College Health Foundation (ACHF), in partnership with the American Society for Emergency Contraception (ASEC) and with funding provided by a private donor, is making funds available through the Community College Vending Machine (CCVM) Grant Program to community colleges, community-based organizations, and public health partners serving community college students.
+The American College Health Foundation (ACHF), in partnership with the American Society for Emergency Contraception (ASEC) and with funding provided by a private donor, created the Community College Vending Machine (CCVM) Grant Program to help community colleges and their partners implement wellness vending machines that expand student access to affordable products, including emergency contraception, Opill, condoms, and other health essentials.

 For questions, please contact Claudia Trevor-Wright at claudia@americansocietyforec.org.